solana-mobile/dapp-publishing/docs/S3UPLOAD.md

 - The name of your S3 bucket
 - Your account access key ID
 - Your account secret access key ID
+- The S3 region name your bucket uses

 The CLI tooling assumes the S3 bucket is configured correctly for both tool-based uploading along with usage as a public endpoint for downloads.